picoxr/gaze-3d-object/README.md

 ## Unity_Demo_Gaze3dObject

-## Unity_Versions：
+## Unity Versions：
-- 2017.1.0f3 Or UP
+- 2017.1.0f3 and later

-## Explain：
+## Description：

-- Realize the interactive function of 3D object staring
+- Implement the interactive function of 3D object gaze on Pico device

-## Use：
+## Usage：
-- Find： Assets -> Resources -> Scenes -> GazeWith3dObjectTest
+- Scene： Assets -> Resources -> Scenes -> GazeWith3dObjectTest
-- Move the control cursor onto the Cube, and the operation is implemented two seconds later
+- Move and place the cursor on the Cube for two seconds to trigger OnClick event.